boeric/boeric.github.io/README.md

 See the project live [here](http://boeric.github.io/canvas-in-svg/), repo [here](https://github.com/boeric/canvas-in-svg)

-## vertex-generator

-The Vertex Generator allows rapid capture of verticies of a simulated path of a vechicle or person.
-Each captured vertex is a geo location where the path is changing direction.
-Each vertex also has a notion of speed.
-The geo locations and speed information can be used by a post processing tool to "fill in" the geo location between the verticies.

 ## timestamped-geo-points

 Expands an array of geo vertices to timestamped geo points.
 Previously captured verticies (input file) indicate geo locations where a geo path is changing direction.
 For example, a vehicle's path along a road may be captured with a set of verticies, each of which indicate where the vechicle's path is changing direction.